chihyang/CPP_Primer/chap02/README.md

 ##Exercise 2.37

 > Assignment is an example of an expression that yields a reference type.
 The type is a reference to the type of the left-hand operand.
-That is, if i is an int, then the type of the expression i = x is int&.
+That is, if _i_ is an _int_, then the type of the expression _i_ = _x_ is _int&_.
 Using that knowledge, determine the type and value of each variable in this code:
 ```cpp
 int a = 3, b = 4;
 decltype(a) c = a;